2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Extras.md

 :::: note ::::
 Remember that in many programming languages arrays and similar structures are 0-indexed.
 This is the system that will be used here.

+If you're using a language that indexes arrays starting from 1 (like Lua), these formulas need to be changed a bit.
 ::::::::::::::

 So if I want to know the index of the 3rd element of the second row, with index (2,1), the formula becomes: